 Erected 1957 by Moody County Historical Society and County Commissioner.

 Location.
 44° 11.727′ N, 96° 47.367′ W. Marker is near Brookings, South Dakota, in Moody County.
 Marker is at the intersection of 471st Ave and 220th St, on the right when traveling north on 471st Ave.
 Touch for map.
 Marker is in this post office area: Brookings SD 57006, United States of America.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Brookings County (here, next to this marker); Medary (approx. one mile away); First Convention in Brookings County (approx. one mile away); Medary Townsite (approx. one mile away); Brookings County South Dakota Veterans Memorial (approx. 7.8 miles away); Heart of Brookings (approx. 7.9 miles away); Brookings/Hillcrest Park (approx. 8 miles away); Volga, South Dakota Veterans Memorial (approx. 11.2 miles away).
 Touch for a list and map of all markers in Brookings.

 Categories. • Native Americans • Settlements & Settlers •

 Credits.
 This page was last revised on August 8, 2018.
 This page originally submitted on August 6, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 27 times since then and 2 times this year.
+This page has been viewed 26 times since then.
 Photos: 1, 2. submitted on August 6, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.